ghc-proposals/ghc-proposals/proposals/0228-function-result-sigs.rst

     Identity (x :: forall a. [a] -> [a]) = Identity \@b -> id @[b]

-  All this is of course future work, but it seems premature for this proposal to cut off that line of research as just a side effect.
+  All this is of course future work, but it seems premature for this proposal to cut off that future work.
 By conservatively keeping pattern binds the same as today, we keep all options open.

 Unresolved Questions
 --------------------

 No unresolved questions.
-The previous version of the proposal in changing division between pattern and function binds raised some, but we avoid that by keeping the existing division.
+The previous version of the proposal in changing the division between pattern and function binds raised some, but now we avoid that by keeping the existing division.

 Implementation Plan
 -------------------